stephane-caron/pid_balancer/README.md

 [![upkie](https://img.shields.io/badge/upkie-5.1.0-cyan)](https://github.com/upkie/upkie/tree/v5.1.0)

-The PID balancer is a baseline agent designed to test new Upkies with minimum dependencies.
-Try it out as follows:
+This repository implements PID balance control for [Upkie](https://github.com/upkie) wheeled biped robots.
+It was originally developed as a baseline agent designed to test new Upkies with minimum dependencies.
+You can run it as follows:

 ```console
 ./run_pid_balancer.sh